FrederikLaursen/bachelorproject/README.md

 # bachelorproject
-Bachelor project made in cooporation with two other students.
+Bachelor project made in cooperation with two other students.

 Made in PHP